-A review of the National Wetland Inventory identifies riverine features proximal to the sections of sewer pipeline alignment at McAllister Avenue in Kentfield (Corte Madera Creek) and Bolinas Road in Fairfax (Fairfax Creek).
+A review of the National Wetland Inventory identifies riverine features proximal to the sections of sewer pipeline alignment at McAlister Avenue in Kentfield (Corte Madera Creek) and Bolinas Road in Fairfax (Fairfax Creek).
 Field observations confirmed the existence of WOTUS at these locations proximal to the sewer alignment.
 Additionally, an unnamed perennial creek and wetland vegetation were observed adjacent to Wolfe Canyon Road during the November 2024 site visit.

 All work would remain outside the creeks and adjacent wetland vegetation that occur in proximity to the Project site.
 The unnamed creek crosses Wolfe Canyon Road (and the sewer pipeline alignment) at two locations.
-Pipe-bursting activities would avoid impacts to the culverted portions of the unnamed creek by providing an air-gap excavation that removes the potential for pipe bursting to exert any force onto the culvert.
+Project methodology includes pipe-bursting at these locations and would avoid impacts to the culverted portions of the unnamed creek that cross above the existing pipeline alignment (air-gap excavation removes the potential for pipe bursting to exert any force onto the culvert).
 In addition, to ensure no impacts to the undergrounded portion of Fairfax Creek that runs parallel to the Project site, the project footprint would be potholed near the proposed alignment prior to trenching to determine the final alignment of the main and to avoid potential for impacts to the box culvert or other utilities.